leventelist/ham_hat/README.md

 ## History

-I've been doing lots of SOTA activations with Raspberry PI like SBCs, and there where always issues, like RF interference, and power supply shorts, so I started to add things like galvanically decoupled audio interface, a step down power supply.
+I've been doing lots of SOTA activations with Raspberry PI like SBCs, and there where always issues, like RF interference, and power supply shorts.
+I started to add things like galvanically decoupled audio interface, a step down power supply.
 It was working, but it looked like a mess.

-This piece hardware integrates all needed equipment in one nice hat.
+This piece of hardware integrates all needed equipment in one nice hat.
 It is designed to put the RPI in a metallic box to further isolate from RF signals.

-It was designed using KiCad.
+It was designed using [KiCad](https://www.kicad.org/).

 ## Applications